 Mix all the levain ingredients together for about 1 minute and cover with plastic wrap.
 Let it sit at room temperature for around 7-8 hours or until the starter has doubled.
-I used my proofer set at 83 degrees and it took about 4 hours.
+I used my Proofer set at 81 degrees and it took about 4 hours.

 Mix the flours, Tangzhong and water together in your mixer or by hand until it just starts to come together, maybe about 1 minute.
-Let the rough dough sit for about 20 minutes to an hour.
+Let it rest in your work bowl covered for 20-30 minutes.
 Next add the salt, oil and starter (cut into about 7-8 pieces), and mix on low for a minute.
-Mix for a total of 6 minutes in your mixer starting on low-speed and switching to speed #2 for another 2 minutes or by hand for about 6 minutes.
-You should end up with a cohesive dough that is slightly tacky but very manageable.
+Mix for a total of 6 minutes in your mixer starting on low-speed and switching to speed #2 for the last 2 minutes.
 Remove the dough from your bowl and place it in a lightly oiled bowl or work surface and do several stretch and folds.
 Let it rest covered for 10-15 minutes and then do another stretch and fold.
 Let it rest another 10-15 minutes and do one additional stretch and fold.
 After a total of 2 hours place your covered bowl in the refrigerator and let it rest for 12 to 24 hours.
-(If you have a proofer you can set it to 78 degrees and only leave the dough out for 1.5 hours before refrigerating).
-Note: this is a pretty wet dough so you may need to do a couple of additional stretch and folds.
+(If you have a proofer you can set it to 78 degrees and only leave the dough out for 1 hour to 1.5 hours before placing in the refrigerator).

 When you are ready to bake remove the bowl from the refrigerator and let it set out at room temperature still covered for 1.5 to 2 hours.
 Remove the dough and shape as desire and cover with a moist lint free towel or sprayed plastic wrap.

-The dough will take 1.5 to 2 hours depending on your room temperature and will only rise about 1/3 it's size at most.
+The dough will take 1.5 to 2 hours depending on your room temperature.
 Let the dough dictate when it is read to bake not the clock.
 Note: I used my proofer set to 80 degrees and it took a little over an hour to be ready.

 Around 45 minutes before ready to bake, pre-heat your oven to 550 degrees F. and prepare it for steam.
 I have a heavy-duty baking pan on the bottom rack of my oven with 1 baking stone on above the pan and one on the top shelf.
 I pour 1 cup of boiling water in the pan right after I place the dough in the oven.

-After 5 minute lower the temperature to 450 degrees.
-Bake for 35-50 minutes until the crust is nice and brown and the internal temperature of the bread is 205 degrees.
+After 1 minute lower the temperature to 450 degrees.
+Bake for 35 minutes until the crust is nice and brown.